-For some people, the menu has been set for weeks.
+For some people, the menu has been set for a month.

-For others, especially families or friend-groups that procrastinate, you might still be trying to figure out who’s bringing what to Thanksgiving dinner next week.
+For others, especially procrastinators, you might still be trying to figure out what to make for Thanksgiving dinner next week.

-We say you have plenty of time to finalize your contribution.
+We say you have plenty of time to finalize your plans.

-But regardless of whether you consider yourself a bit of a foodie, or maybe you’re just a person who enjoys a good meal every now and again -- we can all agree, the holiday is a time to let the menu shine.
-There’s nothing worse than when you take a chance on a new recipe and it turns out to be a bit of a dud.
+Regardless of whether you consider yourself a bit of a foodie, or maybe you’re just a person who enjoys a good meal every now and again -- we can all agree, Thanksgiving is a time to let the menu shine.
+There’s nothing worse than when you take a chance on a new recipe and it turns out to be a dud.

 The people delivered.